 In the few short months that Smyrna Parent has been around, I’ve been able to meet several local moms who are doing some pretty great things for our community.
-One of the first women that I met was Kimberly Cochran who co-founded the Moms for School Choice non-profit to encourage freedom of choice and more education options for our children.
+One of the first women that I met was Kimberly Cochran who co-founded the non-profit to encourage freedom of choice and more education options for our children.
 Since we will be featuring several education-related posts on Smyrna Parent in February, I immediately knew that I wanted her to share a little bit about her organization.

-Moms for School Choice was founded in 2012 by two Smyrna, Georgia moms.
+was founded in 2012 by two Smyrna, Georgia moms.
 Searching for educational solutions to fit the unique learning styles for each of their four combined children, there was no one central place to turn to for information.
 After countless conversations and shared hours of research, the two friends and neighbors realized that other parents may benefit from the information they had learned… one size does NOT fit all.